Osama bin Laden's son Hamza is dead: White House

 Reuters reported on July 31 that Hamza had been killed, citing a U.S. official with knowledge of the matter.
 But Saturday’s statement represents the first time the U.S. government has confirmed the operation.

+It was unclear why the White House decided to publicize information about Hamza’s death on Saturday months after the operation.

+The State Department and Office of the Director of National Intelligence did not immediately respond to a request for comment.

-Reporting by Christopher Bing; Editing by Chizu Nomiyama
+Reporting by Christopher Bing and Mark Hosenball; Editing by Chizu Nomiyama